 This is by far the best solution to your problems.
 Lock-on grips are better in each and every way.
 They can always be tightened more if they ever start to twist.
 They are much more firm and stiff, so you can pull on them as hard as you want when riding rugged trails.

 More importantly, they are usually better and of higher quality.
 By better, I mean the grip between your hands and them is better.

 My all-time favorite ones are Ergon – GE1 Evo Factory Ergonomic Lock-on Bicycle Handlebar Grips.
 Most grips either give perfect grip or really good dampening, but these ones give both at the same time.
-Dampening might or might not be necessary to everyone, depending on how much vibration your hands can take.
-The best thing about them is they are somewhat ergonomic, so you can use them on any type of bike.
+Dampening might or might not be necessary for everyone, depending on how much vibration your hands can take.
+The best thing about them is they are somewhat ergonomic so that you can use them on any type of bike.
 However, the fact that they are only a bit ergonomically shaped with so many ridges makes them perfect for mountain biking nonetheless.